Loves to share her views on issues that everybody should be aware of.

 4. Stop Following Brands on Social Media

-5. Look at Your Monthly Budget
+5. Analyse Your Monthly Budget

-What if I have nothing leftover?
+What if I have nothing left over?

-If after you have done your budget and you have nothing left over or you are in a deficit, then you need to look at what it is you are spending your money on each week.
+Once you have done your budget and you see that have nothing left over or you are in a deficit, then you need to look at what it is that you are spending your money on each week.

 Start Keeping a Record Book

-You can record expenses in the notes app in your cell phone when you are out and about.
-Then every evening or at the weekend, write the total expenses you spent that week into your record book.
+You can record your expenses in the notes app on your cell phone when you are out and about.
+Then every evening or at the weekend, write in the total expenses that you incur for that week into your record book.

-Analysis your Record Book
+Analyse Your Record Book

-- Highlight any unnecessary spending you feel was money wasted that week.
+- Highlight any unnecessary spending where you feel the money was wasted.
 Your task for the next month now is to not buy any of these items.

 Which Age Groups Are the Best at Saving for Retirement

-Jeff Rose, (2016), 6 Financial Advisors Share Their Best Financial Advice for Saving Money, Forbes, https://www.forbes.com/sites/jrose/2016/08/20/6-financial-advisors-share-their-best-financial-advice-for-saving-money/#404ed2244358
+- Jeff Rose, (2016), 6 Financial Advisors Share Their Best Financial Advice for Saving Money, Forbes, https://www.forbes.com/sites/jrose/2016/08/20/6-financial-advisors-share-their-best-financial-advice-for-saving-money/#404ed2244358

-Beginner’s guide to managing your money, Moneyadviceservice.org.uk, https://www.moneyadviceservice.org.uk/en/articles/beginners-guide-to-managing-your-money
+- Beginner’s guide to managing your money, Moneyadviceservice.org.uk, https://www.moneyadviceservice.org.uk/en/articles/beginners-guide-to-managing-your-money

-Fidelity Investments (2020), Press Release: America Retirement Score Improves with more families in the green, https://s2.q4cdn.com/997146844/files/doc_news/archive/8ff559ab-d124-4dd8-9501-45a2ff618327.pdf
+- Fidelity Investments (2020), Press Release: America Retirement Score Improves with more families in the green, https://s2.q4cdn.com/997146844/files/doc_news/archive/8ff559ab-d124-4dd8-9501-45a2ff618327.pdf

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.